 Our view:

-Note: as at 29 December 2022, the organisers have not yet announced details for the 2023 event, so the information here is based on previous events.
+Note: as of December 2023, the organisers have not yet announced details for the 2024 event, so the information here is based on previous events.
+It was a similar situation last year – the event is not organised as far in advance as other cycling events around the world.

 Staged every October, the KOM challenge is quickly becoming one of the most talked about cycle challenges in the world.